-Advisers: Professors BLASENHEIM, HENDRICKSON, LEE, LINDAU, and MURPHY
+Advisers: Professors GRACE, LINDAU, MURPHY, and WILLIAMS

 This major gives a student the opportunity to apply the perspectives of history and political science to an area of the world of his or her choosing.